Muxamedin/heroes_service/README.md

 python3 main.py

-Allows to store information about heroes and about groups Allows compare power of squads of heroes
+Allows store information about heroes and about groups Allows compare power of squads of heroes
 Allows create, delete , modify - hero
 Allows create, delete , modify - squad

 See, which commands you may use to play with service:
+Note: Tested with curl on Linux and MacOs , on Windows commands POST  - may not work as describes (make sure you know how to adopt commands to run curl at cmd )

 # Get list of heroes: